 What's happening the night before the ride?

 On Friday night before the ride, restaurants will be open in La Veta, Cuchara, and Walsenburg.
 Packet pickup and the (optional/additional price) Friday night dinner will be at the La Veta Community Center.
 Other local merchants and art galleries may also stay open later than usual, for your enjoyment and entertainment.

 Where can I get a shower after the ride?

-Locker rooms at the La Veta school gymnasium will be open from 3:00 to 6:00 pm if you want to take showers.
-Cost is $4, and proceeds benefit the school’s Charlie Park Fund and the La Veta Public Library.
+Facilities at the La Veta fire house will be open from 3:00 to 6:00 pm if you want to take showers.
+Cost is $4, and proceeds benefit our volunteer fire department.
 We will have a few clean towels available, but for best results, bring your own towel!